 - Edit the assignments as desired using your LMS tools.

-- Unpublish or delete any assignments or discussions you do not want to use.
+- Hide (unpublish) or delete any assignments or discussions you do not want to use.
+We recommend hiding or unpublishing over deleting.

-- Define points possible and due dates for each assignment using your LMS gradebook.
+- Define points possible and due dates for each assignment using your LMS tools.

 - (Recommended) Define an acceptable submission format and grading rubric using your LMS tools.